Black holes, fast scrambling and the breakdown of the equivalence principle: III. Local state encountered by an infalling particle

 \section{III.
 Local state encountered by an infalling particle}

-Consider a black hole that is initially in a quantum state described by a density matrix $\rho_0$.
+First, consider a black hole that is initially in a quantum state described by a density matrix $\rho_0$.
+We will generalize this analysis to a generic initial state later in this section.
 We assume its Hilbert space dimension to be $N=e^{S}$, where $S=A/4$ is the Bekenstein-Hawking entropy of the black hole and the Boltzmann constant is set to one.
 Now, if the evolution of the black hole is unitary, its state after a unitary transformation can be written as

 where $U$ is a unitary operator, i.e., $U^\dagger=U^{-1}$.